TrueBlocks/trueblocks-core/docs/content/chifra/other.md

   - An address must be either an ENS name or start with '0x' and be forty-two characters long.
   - Portions of this software are Powered by Etherscan.io APIs.
   - The withdrawals option is only available on certain chains.
 It is ignored otherwise.
-  - --source defaults to etherscan if not provided.
+  - If the value of --source is key, --types is ignored and only appearances are returned.
 ```

 Data models produced by this tool: